Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Spectroscopic evolution of DPEs

 \subsection{Spectroscopic monitoring of two unusual DPEs and a candidate CLAGN}

 While undertaking spectroscopic follow-up of ZTF transients, we serendipitously discovered two new and atypical DPEs.
 ZTF18aaymybb was observed to have a complex double-peaked profile with a large dip between the central wavelength and the red shoulder which cannot be well-described by a circular disk model.
 Another object, ZTF18abxxohm, had two triangular-shaped broad lines: one at the rest H$\alpha$ wavelength and one at a velocity of $\sim2500$ km/s from the rest wavelength.
-We also undertook detailed spectroscopic follow-up of changing-look AGN candidate, ZTF19aagwzod, which was discovered after an optical flare \citep{Frederick2020AX-rays}.
-The broad-line profile of ZTF19aagwzod is typical for DPEs which are well-described by a circular disk model and the disk parameters can be found in Table \ref{table:diskparamsA}.
+We also undertook detailed spectroscopic follow-up of changing-look AGN candidate, ZTF19aagwzod, which was discovered after an optical flare to have transitioned from a Seyfert 1.9 to Seyfert 1 classification \citep{Frederick2020AX-rays}.
+This object has since been the subject of detailed multi-wavelength follow-up indicating the presence of X-ray variability but no X-ray spectral evolution \citep{Saha2023MultiwavelengthSeyfert}.
+The broad-line profile of ZTF19aagwzod is typical for DPEs which are well-described by a circular disk model.
+The disk parameters can be found in Table \ref{table:diskparams}.

 We took 4-7 follow-up spectra of ZTF18aaymybb, ZTF18abxxohm and ZTF19aagwzod with LDT DeVeny and Keck LRIS during 2018 to 2023 to search for changes to the profiles on the timescales of months to years.
 These spectra are shown in Figure \ref{fig:monitor}.
 ZTF19aagwzod and ZTF18aaymybb did not show significant changes in the flux of the blue and red shoulders, although ZTF18aaymybb showed changes in the shape and peak velocity of the blue shoulder between 2018 and 2023.
 We attribute the small, time-varying, spiky structures on the red shoulder of the ZTF18aaymybb to imperfect removal of the telluric H$_2$O absorption bands in the wavelength range 8100-8300$\AA$.